BizStat/PRJ_Blog/content/author/admin/_index.md

 - Visitors
 ---

-Dong-Hee Lee is a professor of Busness Administration at the Jyonggi University since 2008.
+Dong-Hee Lee is a professor of Business Administration at the Jyonggi University since 2008.
 His research interests include time series analysis, deep learning for artificial intelegence and robust statistical inerence.